HarperDB/documentation/docs/getting-started/install-harper.md

 # Install Harper

-There are three ways to install a Harper instance: using a package manager like NPM, deploying it as a Docker container, and offline installation.
+There are three ways to install a Harper instance: using a package manager like npm, deploying it as a Docker container, and offline installation.
 Below is a step-by-step tutorial for each method.

 ## Installing via NPM
 Before you begin, ensure you have [Node.js](https://nodejs.org/) LTS version or newer.
 Node.js comes with npm, which will be used to install Harper.